aleph2c/miros/doc/i_mongol_example.rst

 Building a Mongol Unit
 ======================
+Off camera, I re-wrote the horse archer to use the RabbitFactory and it's network.
+In this section I will describe the new parts of the design and then present the code.

-Now that we know enough about networking, let's Reduce the resolution on the RabbitFactory part of our architectural diagram while increasing the detail on the battle HSM:
+To begin, let's Reduce the resolution on the RabbitFactory part of our architectural diagram while increasing the detail on the battle HSM:

 .. image:: _static/n_ergotic_mongol_2.svg
     :target: _static/n_ergotic_mongol_2.pdf